emberjs/core-notes/docs-team/2016-10/october-13.md

 ### API App

-DB: Still working things out with Stanley _Update: DB up with him.
+DB: Still working things out with Stanley _Update: DB met up with him.
 He's looking for help.
 Looking to Todd to assist in remaining work._

 ### Help Wanted